modernappsninja-archive/TkgiPocTestPlan_TI5008/Storage/deploy CSI Storage Plugin/readme.md

 ```

 Reminder:
-TKGI plan named `large` has the option `Allowed Provileged` enabled
+TKGI plan named `large` has the option `Allowed Provileged` enabled.

 ## Step2: Create a CSI Secret

 Create the following file anywhere in your system:

 csi-vsphere.conf

 ```
 [Global]
 cluster-id = "pks-cluster-1-shared-t1"